helpvisa/cstroids/README.md

 ``` sh
 make WINDOWS_CROSSCOMPILE=1
 ```
-Ironically, Windows binaries can only be easily built on Linux at the moment, but that may change if I decide I'm ready to *really* dig into some Makefile shenanigans.
+Windows binaries can only be easily built on Linux at the moment, but that may change if I decide I'm ready to dig into more Makefile shenanigans.

 ### MacOS
 If you'd like to experiment with compiling on MacOS, I'm sure it's possible but I don't own any Apple products to try that with!
 Of course, donations for the sake of 'easing development' are appreciated...